ColinDabritz/tfdockeradopt/README.md

 * Confirm that there is no way to re-create, replace, or migrate the resources without using the Terraform Import process.
 * Access to the docker instances required, usually on the machine in question
 * Environment
   * Powershell core
   * Terraform
   * Docker
 * Tested on Windows
-* Permission or access to run Terraform, particularly exclusive access if shared state is used.
+* Permission to run Terraform, particularly shared state if needed

-# Future work
+## Future work

+* Test on additional platforms, adjust if needed (Linux+Bash, MacOS)
-* Fully parameterize the types and names of resources to addopt
+* Fully parameterize the types and names of resources to adopt
-* More robust handling
-* Test on additional platforms, adjust if needed (Linux Bash, MacOS)
-* Isolate the imported resources at first - Seprate state file, workspace maybe, then integrate after tf resoruce file is complete
+* handle 0 or multiple volume and mount cases
+* better handle locating terraform directory vs script location
 * Consider end-to-end fully automated testing, further robustness, could run in pipeline

-# Steps
+## Steps

-WIP
+1. Ensure you are in the appropriate terraform directory, and have access to the script.

-1. Run `terraform plan` to ensure the current state is "clean" and there are no pending changes to make.
-If there are, handle these changes before beginning.
+2. Run `terraform init` and `terraform plan` to ensure the current state is "clean" and there are no pending changes to make.
+If there are, handle these changes before begining.
-2. Run the script to enumerate resources (auto?), and show import commands
+3. Run the script to inspect the target container
-3. Import resources individually, using this process:
+4. Import resources individually, using this process:
+  1. Add at least the minimum resource outline for the resource to the terrform file
-  1. Run the import command provided by the script for that specific resource (only!)
+  2. Run the import command provided by the script for that specific resource (only!)
+Note you may need to change the default names, which come from the Docker resource names.
-  2. Run `terraform plan` to confirm the resource was added, and what fields it is expecting
-  3. Add the resource, and expected fields and info to your terraform file (TODO: Consider exporting as an approach?)
-3. Put imported docker resources into terraform file, in the terraform definition
-4. Confirm that the `terraform plan` runs with no expected changes, and all resources are present
-5. Check the terraform changes into source control, ensure the state is tracked as expected, either local or shared
+  3. Handle any errors
+  4. Add additional fields as desired.
+The `terraform plan` and `terraform show` commands make the state and differences more visible
+5. After each resource is added your plan should be running, but may continue to have differences, and may still plan to restart the container.
+Refer to the "show" contents, and reconcile desired fields, particularly any marked as requiring restart
+6. If there are any changes you wish to apply (minor differences may be acceptable in some cases) verify the plan impacts will be as expected, especially around re-creating or restarting any resources, and run the `terrform apply`
+7. Verify the `terraform plan` now shows `no changes`

-The resources should be imported into terraform without changes or restarts.
+The resources should now be controlled by terraform.

-# Testing
+## Testing

 The test directory contains scripts to support the visiblity of the process

-1. Ensure you are in the appropriate directory in powershell core
+1. Ensure you are in the test directory
 2. to set up the resources, run `new-dockerSample.ps1`
 3. for a listing of test resources run `get-dockerSample.ps1`, or inspect them using docker commands as desired
-4. Execute the import process as above under 'steps'
+4. Execute the import process as above under 'steps' from the test directory `../Get-DockerTerraformImportCommands.ps1 -DockerContainerName 'testservice'`
-5. Confirm the resources are imported as expected in terraform, and the resource listing hasn't been affected
+5. Follow along with the process, using the commented out fields from `main.tf`.
+6. check the resource listing again, and verify nothing has changed.
+Check the container age to ensure it did not restart.

-# Changelog
+## Changelog

 * 2023-10-23 3:18 PM - Added base test scripts
+* 2023-10-23 6:05 PM - Added test infrastructure and core script